UniExeterRSE/intro-version-control/_episodes/11_undoing_changes.md

 Add cheatsheet entries for pushing and pulling
 ```

-We might as well tick off the first two items.
-We add the following content
+We might as well tick off the first two items, so let's add the following content
 to `Git-cheatsheet.md`:

 ```